NaveenkumarKannan/NaveenkumarKannan/README.md

- Hi there ðŸ‘‹
+ Hi there 👋

 Here are some ideas to get you started:

-- ðŸ”­ Iâ€™m currently working on Ecommerce application
+- 🔭 I’m currently working on Ecommerce application
-- ðŸŒ± Iâ€™m currently learning DevOps, Flask, Flutter and NodeJs
+- 🌱 I’m currently learning DevOps, Flask, Flutter and NodeJs
-- ðŸ‘¯ Iâ€™m looking to collaborate on Flutter and Native Android
+- 👯 I’m looking to collaborate on Flutter and Native Android
-- ðŸ¤” Iâ€™m looking for help on DevOps Automation Tools
+- 🤔 I’m looking for help on DevOps Automation Tools
-- ðŸ’¬ Ask me about Java, Kotlin, Android, Flutter, HTML, CSS, JS, PHP and MySql
+- 💬 Ask me about Java, Kotlin, Android, Flutter, HTML, CSS, JS, PHP and MySql
-- ðŸ“« How to reach me: https://www.linkedin.com/in/naveenkumar-kannan-598230170/
+- 📫 How to reach me: https://www.linkedin.com/in/naveenkumar-kannan-598230170/
-- ðŸ˜„ Pronouns: He/His
+- 😄 Pronouns: He/His
-- âš¡ Fun fact: I am a lazy person
+- ⚡ Fun fact: I am a lazy person